Azure/azure-osconfig/docs/architecture.md

 - Logging: file and console circular logging library.
 - CommonUtils: various utility APIs useful for accesing and working with the Linux OS.

-The platform is completely decoupled from the agent and the modules.
-The platform can function without the agent, invoked over the MPI.
+The platform is completely decoupled from the adapters and the modules.
+The platform can function without any particular adapter.
 New modules can be installed without changing or recompiling the platform.

 ## 4.2.
 Management Platform Interface (MPI)